Listen to the podcast:

 Kate is the author of Journey to Data Scientist; which is essentially compilation of interviews that Kate herself conducted with over 20 amazing data scientists. — with backgrounds ranging from LinkedIn and Pinterest to Bloomberg and IBM.
 She is also the creator of Humans of Data Science (HoDS) – a project that works on showing the human side of data science (housed on her Story by Data YouTube channel).

-Kate is a manager working for Deloitte, currently working in the data visualization & reporting space.
+Kate is a manager working in the data visualization & reporting space.
 She previously served as an insights strategy manager and research analyst, where she was responsible for enabling the exchange of information in an efficient and timely manner.
 Prior to working with data she focused on risk management, governance, and regulatory response solutions for financial services organizations.

 Before joining the consulting world, she worked for the chief risk officer of a full-service commercial bank, where she was in charge of developing an ERM program, annual submission of ICAAP, and gap analysis of Basel II/III directives.
 Additionally, she worked as a business development associate at the Global Association of Risk Professionals (GARP).